Home UpStaff

 checking wind velocity

-Collecting sample at a classified location,
+Collecting sample at unspecified coordinates,

-Specialist Undy (good people)
+Specialist Undessor (good people)

 SPC Fitz observing the weighing field mice